 In contrast to weight, survival probability is not significantly associated with helper number, and the positive effects of within-pair father age are not diminished when helper number is controlled for (table 4)

-Chick survival improves with their mother’s lifespan, but the current age of their mother shows a negative association, approaching significance (table 3, table 4).
+Chick survival improves with their mother’s lifespan: across their lifetime, mothers who lived for longer had chicks with average higher survival.
+However the current age of their mother showed no association …, approaching significance (table 3, table 4).

-None of the parental age or lifespan effects had sex-specific effects (supplementary).
+None of the parental age or lifespan effects were sex-specific (supplementary).

 Table 3.
-Effects of parental ages and lifespans on chick survival to potential independence (four weeks post-fledging) from a generalized linear mixed-model (Bernoulli distribution, logit-link function).
+Effects on chick survival of parental ages and lifespans to potential independence (four weeks post-fledging) from a generalized linear mixed-model (Bernoulli distribution, logit-link function).